Last Updated 05/07/2020

 Making notes before your visit and taking along a trusted family member or friend can help you through the first appointment with your provider.
 Here are some questions to help you discuss pneumoconiosis with you provider:

 - How often do I need to come to the doctor?

 - Will I need to be on oxygen?

 - How will having pneumoconiosis affect my life expectancy?

 - Should I have a pneumonia vaccine?
-When can I get the flu shot?
-Where can I get these vaccines?
+When can I get a flu shot?

-- How can I stop smoking?
-What treatments or support are available to me?
+- (If you are a smoker) How can I stop smoking?
+What treatments or help is available to me?